 The oldest penguin fossils ever discovered were from 60 million years ago!
-They were found in the shallow seas off of New Zealand’s east coast and are officially called the Waimanu penguin genus.
+They were found in the shallow seas off New Zealand’s east coast and are officially called the Waimanu penguin.

 During this period, New Zealand had already separated from Australia and Antarctica.
 It was a chunk of land that was much closer to the South Pole.

 Researchers have indicated that its long bill and condensed wing bones show that it would be quite at home eating and swimming in today’s Antarctica!

 This information indicates that an ancestor of the birds we see today survived the mass extinction of the dinosaurs!

 Fact #20: They have better “hair” than 80’s rock bands!

 Some species of penguins have some pretty impressive “hairstyles”!

 First, check out the signature look of the Macaroni Penguin.

 Even though Emperor Penguins get a lot of popularity, Macaroni Penguins are the most common species, with an estimated 18 million living on the planet.

 However, the Southern Rockhopper Penguin goes it one better with their gel-spiked crewcut designed to impress the ladies.
 To attract mates, rockhopper penguins literally shake their heads around to make their yellow crests twirl, just like a headbanging rock star.
 (Seriously!)